RafaelEspinosaMena/Predicting-Air-Pressure-System-Failure-using-XGBoost/README.md

 One of the highlights is the use of advanced techniques such as SMOTE for handling imbalanced datasets and hyperparameter tuning using GridSearchCV for optimizing model performance.
 The notebook concludes with a thorough analysis of results, demonstrating the application of machine learning in solving complex data-driven problems.

 ## Results

+The models, in combination with the SMOTE class balancing procedure, achieved a final classification accuracy of 100%.